Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Introduction

-Despite the advantages of ML, incorporating this type of solutions needs a solid infrastructure and training data availability.
-From the point of view of model training infrastructure, traditional cloud-based centralized architectures have generally been adequate for training complex ML models in many applications and environments.
-In this type of centralized settings, the data generated by each client is sent to a server and the ML training is offloaded to the cloud.
-After the training, the model inference or prediction is usually offered as a service for the clients.
-Alternatively, clients can download the trained model for local inference.
-However, for IoT settings, this traditional centralized architectures exhibit many problems due to the massive scale and heterogeneity of IoT deployments.

-In large-scale IoT settings, where high volumes of data are generated, problems such as high bandwidth consumption, network resource congestion and load balancing arise, leading to issues like packet losses, transmission delays, high latency, traffic peaks, etc.~\cite{Yu2018} that can adversely affect the training process or even make cloud training infeasible.
-In addition, due to the potentially global nature of IoT networks, the infrastructure can be under the control of multiple vendors or service providers.
-In this situations, deploying ML applications that comply with regulations such as the General Data Protection Regulation (GDPR)~\cite{GDPR} and respect users' privacy concerns can be challenging.
-To address some of those issues, proposals to shift the computation towards the ``edge'' of the network are being made, closer to the devices where the data is being generated~\cite{Yu2018, Zhang2019}.
-While edge computing can alleviate some of the mentioned problems of centralized architectures, other additional issues like data islands and isolation arise, which can hinder the application of ML because it effectively reduces the volume of data available for training.
+Machine Learning (ML) and Deep Learning (DL) methods have shown promising results in developing IDS, exhibiting more flexibility and generalization than traditional signature-based detection methods~\cite{Ferrag2020}.
+However, from the point of view of ML model training infrastructure, cloud-based centralized architectures exhibit many problems in IoT settings due to the massive scale and heterogeneity of these deployments.
+Problems such as high bandwidth consumption, network resource congestion and load balancing arise, leading to packet loss, transmission delays, high latency and traffic peaks~\cite{Yu2018} that can adversely affect the training process or even make cloud training infeasible.
+In addition, data centralization can raise privacy concerns and the need to comply with regulations such as the General Data Protection Regulation (GDPR)~\cite{GDPR}.
+As an alternative, proposals to shift the computation toward the ``edge'' of the network are being made~\cite{Yu2018, Zhang2019}.
+While edge computing can alleviate some of the problems of centralized architectures, other additional issues like data islands and isolation arise, which can hinder the application of ML because it effectively reduces the volume of data available for training~\cite{Liu2021}.

 A promising alternative that could address the network overhead, privacy and data isolation issues and is gaining significant attention is Federated Learning (FL).
 FL is a ML setting introduced in 2016 by McMahan et al.~\cite{Konecny2016} with the objective to train a single model (the global model) from data distributed at multiple remote devices (clients).
 The most particular characteristic about FL is that each device's local training dataset does not leave the device; instead, each client independently computes some local model update and communicates the results to a central server, which aggregates the local updates from all the clients to train the global model iteratively.
 Data is kept locally on each device, and only model updates are transmitted to the aggregation server, which preserves data privacy requirements.
 Since model updates are typically smaller than the size of the dataset, network overhead problems can also be reduced.
 Additionally, data isolation is minimized because multiple clients participate in training the global model.